 - Residents, families, significant others, and staff will be informed of the impact of the outbreak on “everyday life” at the facility, e.g. visiting hours, meals, recreation programs, and limited access to the facility or a designated area in the facility.
 Visitation information will be provided based on the type of outbreak and guidance from NJDOH and CDC as appropriate.

-- Phone tree notification may be established by the Administrator and the Social Service department to inform all residents’ primary contacts.
+- Phone tree notification may be established by the Executive Director to inform all residents’ primary contacts.
 Written notification mailings will be considered.
 Email notifications will be done if email addresses are available.
-Notifications and updates will be posted on Social Media, particularly the facility’s website and Face Book page.
 Notifications will be posted at the facility entrance as required and on entry doors to affected units and as appropriate Resident rooms.
 Resident rights and privacy will always be maintained, and notifications will be in aggregate only.

 6. Housekeeping & Laundry Protocols

 - Disease specific cleaning and disinfecting protocols are in place to ensure facility cleanliness and mitigation of spread of infectious organisms.
 The facility maintains a supply of cleaning products approved by EPA for cleaning and disinfecting.
 Additional products can be purchased through vendor contracts in an outbreak that may require a special product.

 - Housekeeping staff follow written protocols for general cleaning and disease specific protocols are implemented as appropriate that may require increasing cleaning passes, cleaning of high touch surfaces, and use of cleaning products when needed that are disease specific.

 - Housekeeping staff will properly dispose of trash per CDC guidance in the event of an outbreak.